jabolopes/fmark/README.md

 ------------------------

 Download the source either by cloning the repository or by downloading the source archive.
-Use the standard Cabal steps:
+Once you have the source, you can either use Cabal (recommended) or the standard Haskell setup mechanism.

+For Cabal, follow these steps

     $ cabal configure